Working with Banner Views

 - (void)willRotateToInterfaceOrientation:(UIInterfaceOrientation)toInterfaceOrientation duration:(NSTimeInterval)duration

-requiredContentSizeIdentifiers property with sizes that are actually used by your application.
+requiredContentSizeIdentifiers property with sizes that are actually used by your app.

 Banner View Best Practices

-When designing your application, keep the following principles in mind:
+When designing your app, keep the following principles in mind:

 Only create a banner view when you intend to display it to the user.
-Otherwise, it may cycle through ads and deplete the list of available advertising for your application.
+Otherwise, it may cycle through ads and deplete the list of available advertising for your app.

 If the user navigates from a screen of content with a banner view to a screen that does not have a banner view, and you expect them to be on that screen for a long period of time, remove the banner view from the view hierarchy, set its delegate to